| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 systematic reviews and merges results into a standardized format.

-The key task performed by synthesisr
+The key task performed by synthesisr is flexible import and

 presentation of bibliographic data.
 This is typically achieved by

-, which can import multiple files at once and link them together
+read_refs(), which can import multiple files at once and link them together

-.
-Conversely, export is via write_refs()
+into a single tibble.
+Conversely, export is via write_refs().
+Users

 that require more detailed control can use the following functions: